-Please read and sign this Volunteer Agreement Sheet and hand it in to the Headteacher's PA.
+Please read and sign this Volunteer Agreement Sheet and hand it in to HR.
 You will receive a copy of it for your records.

-- I have received a copy of the Kingsley School's Recruitment and Selection Policy - I agree to support the School's and the Foundation 's values and ethos - I agree to follow the Kingsley School's safeguarding policy and will also read the follow the staff code of conduct and guidance documents on wider safeguarding issues, for example bullying, behaviour, physical contact, sexual exploitation, extremism, e-safety and information-sharing - I agree to sign in and sign out daily when I am on site - I agree to treat information I learn or have access to from being a Volunteer/Placement Student in the Foundation as confidential, and will not be disclosed - I agree to work closely with my mentor and follow instructions given - I understand that I am required to undergo a Disclosure and Barring Service enhanced disclosure check to advise the school of my suitability as a volunteer/work experience student as I am likely to be involved in regulated activity.
-If there is a cost associated with the DBS check, then I will meet this cost. - I understand that there are additional checks which must be completed before I can start, to ensure my suitability to work with children. - The School/Foundation is committed to protecting pupils from the risk of radicalisation, which refers to the process by which a person comes to support terrorism or forms of extremism, and I agree to fully support the School/Foundation, by ensuring that my activities and comments do not in any way encourage this approach.
+- I have received a copy of the Foundation Recruitment and Selection Policy - I agree to support the Foundation 's values and ethos - I agree to follow the Foundation's safeguarding policy and will also read the follow the staff code of conduct and guidance documents on wider safeguarding issues, for example bullying, behaviour, physical contact, sexual exploitation, extremism, e-safety and information-sharing - I agree to sign in and sign out daily when I am on site - I agree to treat information I learn or have access to from being a Volunteer/Placement Student in the Foundation as confidential, and will not be disclosed - I agree to work closely with my mentor and follow instructions given - I understand that I am required to undergo a Disclosure and Barring Service enhanced disclosure check to advise the school of my suitability as a volunteer/work experience student as I am likely to be involved in regulated activity.
+If there is a cost associated with the DBS check, then I will meet this cost. - I understand that there are additional checks which must be completed before I can start, to ensure my suitability to work with children. - The Foundation is committed to protecting pupils from the risk of radicalisation, which refers to the process by which a person comes to support terrorism or forms of extremism, and I agree to fully support the Foundation, by ensuring that my activities and comments do not in any way encourage this approach.

-Start date of Volunteering:
+Start date of Volunteering: End/Review date:

-End/Review date:

-If you have received your DBS Certificate, please bring this into the Headteacher's PA, to permit details to be recorded for the school records.
+If you have received your DBS Certificate, please bring this into HR and a copy will be made for the school records.

-Signed (Volunteer/Student):
+Signed (Volunteer/Student): - 0 (

-Print name:

-Date:

-Signed (Mentor):